arthurmde/Type-on-Strap/en/_posts/2020-2-2-habit-drink-water.md

 When this routine becomes a habit, that cycle becomes so natural that you run it without even thinking about it, while still getting its benefits.

-Adopting new healthy habits such as drinking water can be hard and improving your health may not be enough to convince you to adopt them (otherwise, you would have already adopted them).
+Adopting new healthy habits such as drinking water can be hard and "improving your health" reason may not be enough to convince you to adopt them (otherwise, you would have already adopted them).
 The same can be said for productivity techniques, such as Pomodoro.
 However, associating health habits with practical productivity gains can be effective